 What are the treatments for scarlet fever?

 Seek medical advice immediately if you think your child has the disease.
 Treatment with antibiotics is recommended to speed up recovery and reduce the risk of complications developing.
-Along with taking antibiotics, your child should get plenty of bed rest and drink lots of fluids.
+Along with taking antibiotics, your child should get plenty of bed rest and drink enough fluid.
 Paracetamol and calamine lotion may be advised.

 Never give aspirin to anyone under the age of 16 years who has an infection.
 It can cause Reye's syndrome, a rare but possibly deadly disease of the liver.

 Your GP will prescribe an antibiotic, such as penicillin.
 If your child is allergic to penicillin, he or she will be given an alternative, such as erythromycin.
-The medicine must be taken for its entire course, even if the symptoms disappear sooner.
+The medication must be taken for its entire course, even if the symptoms disappear sooner.